wendyverdonk93/docs/content/api/tools/manual_capture_order_status_authorised_transaction.md

 **Parameter**

 ----------------
-__order_id__ | integer / string
+__order_id__ | integer / string | required

 Your unique identifier for the order.
 If the values are numbers only, the type is `integer`.
 Otherwise, it is `string`.
-Required.
-Max 50 char.
+Format: Maximum 50 characters.

 ----------------